 Diana Fu is an assistant professor of Asian Politics.
 Her research examines the relationship between popular contention, state power, and civil society in contemporary China.
-Her book “Mobilizing Without the Masses: Control and Contention in China,” is to be published in 2017 with Cambridge Studies in Contentious Politics Series and Columbia University’s Studies of the Weatherhead East Asia Institute.
-It examines state control and civil society contention under authoritarian rule.
-Based on two years of ethnographic research that tracks the development of informal labor organizations, the book explores counterintuitive dynamics of organized contention in post-1989 China.
+Her book “Mobilizing Without the Masses: Control and Contention in China,” (2018, Cambridge Studies in Contentious Politics Series; Columbia University’s Studies of the Weatherhead East Asia Institute), examines state control and civil society contention under authoritarian rule.
+The book won the 2018 Gregory Luebbert Prize for the best book in comparative politics from the American Political Science Association.

 She holds a D.Phil.
 In Politics and an M.Phil.
 In Development Studies with distinction from Oxford University, where she studied as a Rhodes Scholar.
-Prior to joining the department, she was a Walter H. Shorenstein Postdoctoral Fellow at Stanford University.
-She was also a Predoctoral Fellow at the Massachusetts Institute of Technology.
-Her research has been supported by the Harold Hyam Wingate Foundation, the Chiang Ching Kuo Foundation, and the Rhodes Trust.
+Prior to joining the department, she was a Walter H. Shorenstein Postdoctoral Fellow at Stanford University and a Predoctoral Fellow at the Massachusetts Institute of Technology.
+Her research has been supported by the Harold Hyram Wingate Foundation and the Social Sciences and Humanities Research Council of Canada.

-Her writing and research have appeared in The Economist, Foreign Affairs, The Washington Post, Boston Review, Nick Kristof’s On the Ground Blog (The New York Times), PostGlobal, and Global Brief.
-She is a competitive Latin dancer and a creative writer.
+Her research and commentary have appeared in media outlets including Boston Review, CBC, The Economist, The Financial Times, Reuters, and Nick Kristof’s On the Ground Blog (The New York Times), among others.
+She enjoys Latin dance and creative writing.